 Community-based supports help people with intellectual or developmental disabilities become connected with their community.
 The goal of this program, also known as Independent U, is to give participants the tools they need to gain personal and professional independence through volunteer work.
 Participants explore various locations based on their skills, interests and needs.
 With the help of support staff, participants make contacts throughout Lancaster County, set up daily volunteer schedules, work toward desired outcomes, and build interpersonal skills.

 We understand that not everyone is ready for employment and not everyone wants to spend the majority of their time in the community.
 Site-based supports are individualized, flexible and tailored to fit specific participant needs.
 Individuals learn about themselves and the world around them through structured and enriching opportunities in the community and the facility.

 Click the link below to complete the application form!

-If you have a question or would like more information, please contact Lauren, Assistant Director of Life Enrichment Services.
+If you have a question or would like more information, please contact Cory, Director of Community Life.